 Think wholegrain crackers, dried fruits, nuts (obviously if your kid is old enough for them), and cereals stored in snap-lock bags, for when they really turn their noses up at things.
 You can restock and reuse the bags along the way.
 The space they take up can be used for souvenir storage on your way home.
 Stock up on perishables like bananas and mini-cheeses (if you’re staying somewhere with a fridge) at major supermarkets while you are on the road.

-The ubiquity of minimarts in many parts of Southeast Asia -- 7-elevens on nearly every street corner in Thailand, say -- might be a blight on the environment but can be a lifesaver if you're about to have a toddler meltdown.
-They don't have much at all in the way of healthy food, but you should be able to find stuff like juice packs, yoghurt drinks and white bread (ugh) which can help when you're desperate.
+The ubiquity of minimarts in many parts of Southeast Asia—7-elevens on nearly every street corner in Thailand, say—might be a blight on the visual environment but can be a lifesaver if you’re about to have a toddler meltdown.
+They don’t have much at all in the way of healthy food, but you should be able to find stuff like juice packs, yoghurt drinks and white bread (ugh) which can help when you’re desperate.

-We've mentioned the handstick blender trick before, but if your kids are a little older you might find scissors useful to bring along as knives can be a hassle to carry these days.
-Chopsticks might be offered in Chinese-style restaurants in Southeast Asia, but generally you'll always also be offered forks and spoons as well, so don't panic if your kids aren't adept at them.
+We’ve mentioned the handstick blender trick before, but if your kids are a little older you might find scissors useful (in your checked luggage) to bring along as knives can be a hassle to carry.
+Chopsticks might be offered in Chinese-style restaurants in Southeast Asia, but generally you’ll always also be offered forks and spoons as well, so don’t panic if your kids aren’t adept at using them.

-This is one less potentially germ-laden thing you'll need to worry about, though of course you'll need to keep them clean yourself.
-Drinking water is relatively easy to buy on the road, but we are strong supporters of taking a Steripen to be confident you're drinking clean water and to avoid leaving a landfill dump's worth of plastic bottles in your wake.
-If you're drinking from bottles or cans, you can use a dab of hand gel to sterilise the rims.
+This is one less potentially germ-laden thing you’ll need to worry about, though of course you’ll need to keep them clean yourself.
+Drinking water is relatively easy to buy on the road, but using a Steripen to be confident you’re drinking clean water will avoid leaving a landfill dump’s worth of plastic bottles in your wake.

 Waiters from stalls to starred restaurants will generally oblige if it means helping a child, from bringing out extra plates and heating up food to even holding your bub for five minutes if you need a short break.
 You’ll likely all-round get a fraction of the frowns you’re used to travelling with kids in the West.